Skedulo/OptimizationExtensionExamples/README.md

 `sked function dev . -p 3000`

-This will run the function locally on port 3000, and you can then make a `POST` request to the test endpoint at `http://localhost:3000/test-optimization-transformer` to verify the functionality of your Optimization Extension.
+This will run the function locally on port 3000, allowing you to make a `POST` request to the test endpoint at `http://localhost:3000/test-optimization-transformer` to verify the functionality of your Optimization Extension.

 Included in this repository is an [example payload.](https://github.com/Skedulo/OptimizationExtensionExamples/blob/main/ExampleTestPayload.json) Ensure you change the `resourceIds`, `jobIds` and `regionId` to valid record UIDs from your Skedulo tenant.

+### Deletion

+You can use the following command to delete these examples from your tenant, replacing `<state-file>` with the filename for the example you wish to delete.

+`sked artifacts function delete -f <state-file>`

 ## Getting Help